Epiphone Sheraton

 The Epiphone Sheraton is a thinline semi-hollow body electric guitar.
 Though the Sheraton and all its variations were introduced under the ownership of the Gibson Guitar Corporation, Epiphone is the exclusive manufacturer.

 History

 Under the ownership of Epaminondas ("Epi") Stathopoulo, Epiphone was a leading manufacturer of hollow-body and archtop guitars.
 Epi Stathopoulos died in 1943.
 Control of the company went to his brothers, Orphie and Frixo.
 In 1951, a four-month-long strike forced a relocation of Epiphone from New York to Philadelphia.
 The company was bought out by their main rival, Gibson in 1957.
 In 1958, Gibson began to expand upon its Epiphone line of semi-hollow guitars.
-They reworked Epiphone's old Century archtop into a thinline electric fitted with a single P-90.
+They reworked Epiphone's old Century hollowbody archtop into a thinline hollowbody electric fitted with one "New York" single coil pickup(later replaced by a P-90 pickup, since 1961) in the neck position.
 This was followed by the introduction of a twin-pickup, double-cut thinline semi-hollowbody, the Sheraton.
 Epiphone guitars were made by Gibson up until 1970, when production moved to Japan, and major design changes began to occur.